A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

+Participants were invited to improvise with the narrative, props, and environment of the design fiction.
+This opened space for idiosyncratic references to literature, philosophy, and popular culture to surface.
+For example, P2 connected the concept of creating biohybrid robot meat to Shakespeare’s line, \textit{“the green-eyed monster which doth mock the meat it feeds on”}, commenting that the dinner theater was effectively \textit{“mocking meat”}.
+He used the pun to suggest that the edible robot enactment both imitated natural meat and satirized the problems of contemporary meat production.
+This dual meaning highlights a paradox: alternatives designed to be ethically superior may still mimic the very practices they aim to replace.

-Together, these accounts frame unpredictability of the method not as disruption but as a speculative resource.
+Together, these accounts frame unexpectedness and improvisation not as disruption but as a speculative and provocative resource.
 While such moments cannot be fully designed or foreseen, the open, immersive, and performative nature of the dinner-in-the-drama created conditions where this productive serendipity could unfold---revealing how surprise, malfunction, and improvisation can deepen reflection on technological ethics and imagined futures.

-The methodological reflections offered across this section position speculative dining as a site where \emph{future imagination and collective memory intersect}.
-By staging encounters that are playful, unsettling, unpredictable, and socially charged, such practices push speculative design beyond abstract futuring: they invite publics to grapple with the ethical, affective, and cultural entanglements of technologies-in-the-making.
-Doing so the method activated cultural repertoires that bridged experiential design, philosophical inquiry, and everyday discourse.
-Rather than illustrating possible futures, speculative dining demonstrates how experiential prototyping can materially intervene in collective understanding, generating embodied memories and ethical awareness rarely achieved in conventional engagements.
-Our work advances design fiction from representation to embodiment, where multisensory encounters provoke unique reflections.